ziutek/emgo/README.md

 To build some example, you first have to set two enviroment variables:

 	export EGROOT=PATH_TO_EGROOT_DIRECTORY # eg. $HOME/emgo/egroot
-	export EGPATH=PATH_TO_EGPATH_DIRECTORY $ eg. $HOME/emgo/egpath
+	export EGPATH=PATH_TO_EGPATH_DIRECTORY # eg. $HOME/emgo/egpath

 Next go to example directory and build it:

 	cd $EGPATH/src/stm32/examples/nucleo-f411re/blinky
     ../build.sh

-To load binary built to run from SRAM:
+To program your MCU using binary built to run from SRAM:

 	../load.sh      # This uses st-util